stettix/chronicles/README.md

 This project is a toolkit that requires some self-assembly, i.e. it's not a shrink-wrapped solution that you can point and click to install in your data lake.

-The project is at an early stage: while the basic functionality is complete and tested, it has _not_ been battle hardened in production use yet.
+The project is at an early stage, it's a work in progress and has **not** been seem production use yet.
-If you're considering using this in production feel free to [get in touch](https://twitter.com/JanStette) for help.
+If you're interested to try it out, feel free to [get in touch](https://twitter.com/JanStette) for help.

 If you want the security of a solution backed by a large organisation, you may want to consider one of the [alternatives](#alternatives) instead.

 ## Status

-The basic functionality of this project is in place, but this has not been used in production systems yet.
+This is a work in progress and is not ready for production use yet.
-We expect to do the initial release of the software artifacts for this in the near future.

 ## Limitations

-It's worth being aware of the following limitations of Chronicles:
+It's worth being aware of some inherent limitations of Chronicles:

 * Chronicles does not support record based updates, only updates by partition.
 This may or may not impact the performance for your use case.